 Name Age Position(s) Carsten Brunn, Ph.D.
-1 51 President and Chief Executive Officer Kevin Tan 45 Chief Financial Officer Lloyd Johnston, Ph.D.
-3 54 Chief Operations Officer and Senior Vice President, Research and Development Takashi Kei Kishimoto, Ph.D.
-4 62 Chief Scientific Officer Peter G. Traber, M.D.
-5 67 Chief Medical Officer
+1 52 President and Chief Executive Officer Blaine Davis 2 49 Chief Financial Officer Lloyd Johnston, Ph.D.
+3 55 Chief Operations Officer Takashi Kei Kishimoto, Ph.D.
+4 63 Chief Scientific Officer Peter G. Traber, M.D.
+5 68 Chief Medical Officer

-&lt;sup>1 See biography on page 9 of this proxy statement.
+1 See biography on page 11 of this proxy statement.

-Lloyd Johnston, Ph.D. has served as our Chief Operations Officer and Senior Vice President, Research and Development since January 2014.
+3 Lloyd Johnston, Ph.D. has served as our Chief Operations Officer since January 2014.
 Dr. Johnston served as Selecta's Senior Vice President of Pharmaceutical Research, Development and Operations from 2011 to 2013 and Vice President of Pharmaceutical Research from July 2008 to 2011.
 Prior to joining Selecta, Dr. Johnston was Vice President of Operations for Alkermes, Inc. from 2004 to 2008, and served in several roles, including Director of Manufacturing, from 1999 to 2004, with responsibility for process development, scale-up, and clinical manufacturing for pulmonary and sustained release injectable products, as well as leadership of Alkermes' manufacturing facility in Chelsea, MA.
 At Alkermes, Dr. Johnston was also a project leader and member of Steering Committees for numerous products through various stages of development from Phase 1 through registration.
 Dr. Johnston was an original member of Advanced Inhalation Research Inc., or AIR, a private company formed in 1998 and acquired by Alkermes in 1999.
 Prior to joining AIR, Dr. Johnston was a lecturer in the Department of Chemical Engineering at the University of New South Wales in Sydney, Australia.
-He received his B.Sc. in Chemical Engineering from Queen's University in Ontario, Canada, and his M.S. and Ph.D. in Chemical Engineering from MIT.
+He received his B.Sc. in Chemical Engineering from MIT.

-Takashi Kei Kishimoto, Ph.D. has served as our Chief Scientific Officer since June 2011.
+4 Takashi Kei Kishimoto, Ph.D. has served as our Chief Scientific Officer since June 2011.
 Prior to joining Selecta, Dr. Kishimoto was Vice President of Discovery Research at Momenta Pharmaceuticals, Inc., where he served in several leadership positions from March 2006 to June 2011 and led a multidisciplinary team in advancing both novel and complex generic products for inflammation, oncology, and cardiovascular disease.
 He served as Senior Director of Inflammation Research at Millennium Pharmaceuticals, Inc. from 1999 to 2006, where he provided the scientific leadership for four programs in clinical development, and before his time at Millennium Pharmaceuticals, he was the Associate Director of Research at Boehringer Ingelheim Pharmaceuticals.
 Dr. Kishimoto has published over 60 peer-reviewed articles in scientific journals, including Nature, Science, Cell and the New England Journal of Medicine.
 Dr. Kishimoto received his B.A. from New College of the University of South Florida and his Ph.D. in Immunology from Harvard University.